Film (8mm/16mm) 'Frame by Frame' transfer to DVD, Blu-ray & SD/HD/2K video files

-We're often asked whether transferring your videos to Disk or Video files is the best option - it is generally personal preference - below you can find an explanation of both methods:
+We're often asked whether transferring your films to Disk or Video files is the best option - it is generally personal preference - below you can find an explanation of both methods:

-If you would like to edit or archive the material onto a hard drive or view the material on a computer, then converting your film to video file/s is the better option - this allows you to view the material on most computers and edit it using your own video editing software.
+If you would like to edit or archive the material on to a hard drive or view the material on a computer, then converting your tapes to video file/s is the better option - this allows you to view the material on most Smart TV's and also on most computers and edit it using your own video editing software.